Tools4everBV/HelloID-Conn-SA-Full-Exchange-On-premise-SharedMailboxManageSendAs/README.md

 <!-- Description -->
 ## Description
-This HelloID Service Automation Delegated Form provides Exchange On-Premise Distribution Group functionality.
+This HelloID Service Automation Delegated Form provides Exchange On-Premise shared mailbox functionality.
 The following options are available:
  1. Search shared mailbox to manage
  2. Select the shared mailbox to manage
  3. Manage members of the shared mailbox who have send-as rights (Add/Remove)